heiner/dylaniki/Trouble_In_Mind.md

 Words and music Bob Dylan
-Recorded April 30, 1979 during the [Slow Train Coming](/wiki/Slow Train Coming "wikilink") sessions, released as a B-side, with one verse left out, on the *Gotta serve somebody* single (and *Precious Angel* in some countries)
+Recorded April 30, 1979 during the [Slow Train Coming](Slow Train Coming "wikilink") sessions, released as a B-side, with one verse left out, on the *Gotta serve somebody* single (and *Precious Angel* in some countries)
 Tabbed by Eyolf Østrem